dio22222/dio22222/README.md

 ### Hi there 👋
+🌱 I’m currently learning Django and React
+🔭 Worked at @InnovationHive as a Developer for EU-Funded Projects
+> Some of them:
 <!--
 **dio22222/dio22222** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.